 Before joining Carnegie Mellon, I was an Associate Research Scientist in the Department of Computer Science at Yale.
 Before that, I was a PhD student at LMU Munich.

-- Committee Member in Program Committee for PLDI 2017
+- Committee Member in Tutorials Evaluation Committee within the TutorialFest-track

-- Author of Relational Cost Analysis within the POPL-track in POPL 2017
+- Author of A Unifying Type-Theory for Higher-Order (Amortized) Cost Analysis within the POPL-track